 #1 - Push-ups

-Classic push- ups are one of the most complex and well-known exercises that belong to functional training.
+Classic push-ups are one of the most complex and well-known exercises that are part of functional training.
 Beginners can do the exercise on their knees instead of on their toes.
-A correct posture is not only important for the push-up to be effective, but also protects against incorrect posture.
+Correct posture is not only important for push-ups to be effective, but also protects against poor posture.

 #2 - Planks

-You don't have to move at all with the planks .
-However, the tension must be maintained and this can quickly lead to trembling with the forearm push-up, as planks are also called.
-Go down as far as possible, pay attention to the body tension and that the back is completely straight.
+You don't have to move at all to do the planks .
+However, the tension must be maintained and this can quickly lead to tremors during the forearm push-ups, as planks are also called.
+Go down as far as possible, pay attention to body tension and that your back is completely straight.
 The position should be held for at least 30 to 45 seconds so that the desired effect can really occur.
-In addition to body tension, planks primarily train the abdomen, but also the back, arms and legs.
+In addition to building body tension, planks primarily train the stomach, but also the back, arms and legs.

 No additional equipment is required for this exercise.
-Squat down, jump into a straight jump, and squat back down.
-The exercise has a strong impact on the condition, the legs and, thanks to the stretch jump, also on body tension and arms.
+Go into a squat, jump from there into a stretch jump and go back into a squat.
+The exercise has a strong impact on the fitness, the legs and, thanks to the stretch jump, also on the tension of the body and the arms.

 #4 - Burpee

 Jump into a push-up.
-Then, do a push-up, jump into a crouch, and from there straight jump up.
-The very demanding exercise trains the whole body and is good for your condition, as the jumps are not without their problems.
+Then perform a push-up, jump into a squatted position and from there stretch jump upwards.
+The very demanding exercise trains the whole body and really builds up your fitness level, as the jumps are not without.

 #5 - Wall Ball (with the medicine ball)

 A medicine ball is required for this exercise.
-A wall is also important for proper execution.
+A wall is also important for the execution to be done properly.
 Stand in front of the wall and hold the medicine ball with both hands at chest height.
-Throw the ball up against the wall, catch it, bend your knees and then throw the ball again.
-The exercise trains posture, stomach, back, arms and last but not least the legs.
+Throw the ball firmly up against the wall, catch it, bend your knees and throw the ball again from there.
+The exercise trains your posture, stomach, back, arms and, last but not least, your legs.

 Conclusion: Strong training for the whole body

 Exercises that are part of functional training can be carried out not only at home, but also on the go or in a park.
 Since very little or no equipment is required, you can actually train almost anywhere without difficulty.
-You strengthen your whole body, your tendons and muscles, but you also build muscle and complement your training.
+You strengthen your entire body, your tendons and muscles, but also build muscles and complement your training.